koehme/icariusos/doc/memory.md

-## about

-In the heart of crafting my own operating system kernel, I've reached some remarkable milestones.
-The bootloader is successfully implemented, and my ATA driver reads LBA sector 1 from the hard drive, cleverly placing the kernel in memory at 0x010000.
-After seamlessly transitioning to 'Protected Mode - 32 Bit' and activating the A20 gate to access the entire memory, I can now invoke the kmain() function in assembly.
-This allows me to output text and even display line breaks ('\n').
-I've also implemented a scrolling effect.

-I've successfully implemented the Interrupt Descriptor Table and integrated the ability to respond to hardware interrupts.
-The Programmable Interrupt Controller (PIC 1 & 2) is also implemented, enabling effective handling of various hardware interrupts.

-VGA Text Mode

-I'm utilizing a VGA text mode driver that directly manipulates memory at 0xb8000.
-I've already implemented scrolling downwards, and the small blinking cursor is appropriately updated.

-System Memory Manager
+# System Memory Manager

 My system memory manager heap is implemented as an array, not a linked list, for speed and CPU cache-friendliness.

 This initial structure maintains a table or descriptor for the heap.
 In this table, each byte represents a real memory block in the data pool of the other structure.
 My heap data pool starts at memory address 0x01000000, which corresponds to 16777216 in decimal.
 The first block in the data pool also starts at 0x01000000, and regardless of the desired allocation size, it will be aligned to 4096 bytes.

-Here's an example of what my allocator supports:
+# Example

 Here, 50 bytes are requested and aligned to 4096, considered as a single allocation block.